MariusBerinde/corvo/README.md

 # Corvo

 This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.2.7.
+## External libs
+Assure that you have installed bcryptjs before run the app or install with the command npm install bcryptjs
 ## Development server

 To start a local development server, run: